njang/bgccApp/README.md

 * As Gloria, I want to see the monthly/quarterly trend in my son's eating habits, so that I can .

 ## MVP
-* Database of all the children in one class: ability to add/remove a child to/from class roster
+* Database of all the children in one classroom
+  * Displayed with the child's photo & name
+  * Add/remove a child to/from class roster
+  * Emergency button to make a call to, or otherwise alert the designated contact in case of accident/illness/etc.
 * Documentation associated with each individual child
 * Templates for different categories of observations
-  * Eat
+  * Eat (ate all, ate lots, ate some, ate none)
     * AM Snack
     * Lunch
     * PM Snack